kbyunghak/PolicyReporter/Standard/README.md

 - **modThree_standard.js**: Contains the main function and test suite.
 - **README.md**: Documentation file (you are here).

-## Contributing
-Contributions are welcome!
-If you encounter any issues or have suggestions, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.